Semisimple flat F-manifolds in higher genus: Introduction

 We remark that, beside the aforementioned applications to singularity theory and moduli spaces of curves, another motivation for studying F-CohFTs and developing a corresponding Givental-type theory comes from integrable systems.
 Indeed, as shown in \cite{BR18}, to any F-CohFT one can associate, via a suitable generalization of the double ramification hierarchy construction of \cite{Bur15,BR16}, an infinite hierarchy of compatible evolutionary PDEs (in particular, systems of conservation laws).
-The dispersionless limit of this hierarchy is the principal hierarchy associated with the corresponding flat F-manifold, see Section \ref{section:Givental theory for flat F-manifolds}.\\
+The dispersionless limit of this hierarchy is the principal hierarchy associated with the corresponding flat F-manifold, see Section \ref{section:Givental theory for flat F-manifolds}.
+In the literature, there are interesting examples of integrable hierarchies like those studied by Antonowicz and Fordy in \cite{AF87} whose dispersionless limit can be interpreted as the principal hierarchy of a (homogeneous) flat F-manifold. \\

 The results of the present paper then allow to construct a family of dispersive deformations of the principal hierarchy of any semisimple flat F-manifold, parametrized by a vector $G_0$ at its origin.
 In the homogeneous case, choices of $G_0$ exist for which the deformation is homogeneous.
 We will study in detail such dispersive deformations and the properties of the double ramification hierarchy of an F-CohFT in our next paper.\\